getyoti/ios-sdk-button/README.md

 @interface ViewController () <YTBSDKDelegate, YTBBackendDelegate>
 ```

+Note that complying to YTBBackendDelegate is optional.
+BackendDelegate is its name in swift, YTBBackendDelegate namespace is for Objective-C

 then implement the delegate functions of the protocol it complies to like this:

 ```objective-c